Patrick Carrigan: Background

 Carrigan played his junior football for the Easts Tigers before being signed by the Brisbane Broncos.

 A UQ Bachelor of Physiotherapy (Honours) student, he received a UQ Blue sporting honour in 2019, only the third Rugby League player to win this award since 1912.

+Carrigan is eligible to play for the Ireland national rugby league team via the heritage rule.
+Efforts were made to recruit Carrigan for the 2021 Men's Rugby League World Cup with Carrigan ultimately being selected and playing for the Australia national rugby league team.

 Playing career

 Early career

 Carrigan played for the Brisbane Broncos in the Holden Cup from 2016 to 2017, winning the Broncos NYC U20s Player of The Year award both seasons, Broncos NYC U20s Best Forward in 2016 and Broncos NYC U20s Players' Player in 2017.